rossedman/teamwork/README.md

 # Teamwork API PHP Wrapper

 This is a simple PHP Client that can connect to the [Teamwork](http://www.teamwork.com) API.
 This package was developed to be used with [Laravel 5](http://www.laravel.com) but can also be used stand alone as well.
 I hope this helps you automate and extend Teamwork to integrate even more into your business!
-Have fun and good luck. :+1:
+Have fun and good luck. :metal:

+## Table Of Contents

 1. [Installation](https://github.com/rossedman/teamwork#installation)
     * [Laravel Setup](https://github.com/rossedman/teamwork#laravel-setup)